2024 Solar Incentives Guide for Easton, MA - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have heard of.
 The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
 The ITC offers a tax credit for a set percentage of the cost of your solar system.

 The ITC is applied to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
-This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum amount you can claim.

 State & Local Solar Incentives